 Psychic Readings (if in excess) more than about one or two in a six month period.

 Unhealthy relationships where there is no love but you are still addicted.

 How do we stop addictions?

-The problems with addictions is that they can just move from one thing to another.
-You could get addicted to facebook then you decide later that spending hours and hours on their is not such a healthy thing.
+The problems with addictions are that they can just move from one thing to another.
+You could get addicted to facebook then you decide later that spending hours and hours on there is not such a healthy thing.
 You then slump in front of the TV every night and become a chocoholic!

 If you feel that your life is beginning to go out of balance, try to look for the missing element and start to embrace it.
 I have just taken up running at 48 and it keeps me off the telephone!